how the dream was born under a piano in 1951

 Perry was in a band called the Jam Band, with high school friend Tom Hamilton on bass and David ‘Pudge’ Scott, who worked at The Anchorage as a dishwasher, on drums.

-This is “when I got formally introduced to Steven,” Perry recalled.
+This is “when I got formally introduced to Steven,” recalled Perry.

 Tyler continued playing local gigs with various musicians and writing songs.
 The Jam Band also kept performing, but eventually, Perry said to Hamilton, “I think we should move to Boston, rent an apartment, and start a band.
 I think we should just go for it.”